-10 A de facto director is generally considered to be a person who acts as a director, but is not formally appointed as such or there is a technical defect in their appointment.
+9 A de facto director is generally considered to be a person who acts as a director, but is not formally appointed as such or there is a technical defect in their appointment.
 A person may be found to be a de facto director irrespective of the formal title assigned to them if they perform the relevant functions.
 It may include anyone who at some stage takes part in the formation, promotion or management of the company.
 In small family-owned companies, that might include family members, former directors, consultants and even senior employees.
-Typically, to be considered a de facto director would require more than simply involvement in the management of the company and may be determined by a combination of acts, such as the signing of cheques; signing of company correspondence as "director"; allowing customers, creditors, suppliers and employees to perceive a person as a director or "decision maker"; and making financial decisions about the company's future with the company's bankers and accountants
+Typically, to be considered a de facto director would require more than simply involvement in the management of the company correspondence as "director," allowing customers, creditors, suppliers and employees to perceive a person as a director or "decision maker" and making financial decisions about the company's future with the company's bankers and accountants.

-11 A shadow director may be a person, although not formally appointed as a director, in accordance with whose instructions the directors of a company are accustomed to act.
-Generally, shadow directors would not include professional advisers acting in that capacity.
+10 A shadow director may be a person, although not formally appointed as a director, in accordance with whose instructions the directors of a company are accustomed to act.
+Generally, shadow directors would not include professional advisors acting in that capacity.
 To be considered a shadow director may require the capacity to influence the whole or a majority of the board, to make financial and commercial decisions which bind the company and, in some cases, that the company have ceded to the shadow director some or all of its management authority.
-In an enterprise group context, one group member may be a shadow director of another group member.
-In considering the conduct that might qualify a person to be a shadow director, it may be necessary to take into account the frequency of the conduct and whether or not the influence was actually exercised.
+In an enterprise group context (see section two), one group member may be a shadow director, it may be necessary to take into account the frequency of the conduct and whether or not the influence was actually exercised.

-- 14. A broad definition may also include special advisers and in some circumstances, banks and other lenders, when they are advising a company on how to address its financial difficulties.
-In some cases, that "advice" may amount to determining the exact course of action to be taken by the company and making the adoption of a particular course of action a condition of extending credit.
-Nevertheless, provided the directors of the company retain their discretion to refuse that course of action, even if in reality they may be regarded as having little option because it will result in liquidation, and provided the outside advisers are acting at arm's length, in good faith and in a commercially appropriate manner, it is desirable that such advisers not be considered as falling within the class of person subject to the obligations. - 15.
-There is no universally accepted definition of what constitutes a "director".
-As a general guide, however, a person might be regarded as a director when they are charged with making or do in fact make or ought to make key decisions with respect to the management of a company, including functions such as the following: 12 determining corporate strategy, risk policy, annual budgets and business plans; monitoring corporate performance; overseeing major capital expenditure; monitoring corporate governance practices; selecting, appointing, and supporting the performance of the chief executive; ensuring the availability of adequate financial resources; addressing potential conflicts of interest; ensuring integrity of accounting and financial reporting systems; and accounting to the stakeholders for the organization's performance. - 16.
-The obligations discussed above would attach to any person who was a director at the time the business was facing actual or imminent insolvency, and may include directors who subsequently resigned (see paragraph 27 below).
+particular course of action a condition of extending credit.
+Nevertheless, provided the directors of the company retain their discretion to refuse that course of action, even if in reality they may be regarded as having little option because it will result in liquidation, and provided the outside advisors are acting at arm's length, in good faith and in a commercially appropriate manner, it is desirable that such advisors not be considered as falling within the class of person subject to the obligations.

+15. There is no universally accepted definition of what constitutes a "director".
+As a general guide, however, a person might be regarded as a director when they are charged with making or do in fact make or ought to make key decisions with respect to the management of a company, including functions such as the following:11 determining corporate strategy, risk policy, annual budgets and business plans; monitoring corporate performance; overseeing major capital expenditure; monitoring corporate governance practices; selecting, appointing, and supporting the performance of the chief executive; ensuring the availability of adequate financial resources; addressing potential conflicts of interest; ensuring integrity of accounting and financial reporting systems; and accounting to the stakeholders for the organization's performance.

+16. The obligations discussed above would attach to any person who was a director at the time the business was facing actual or imminent insolvency, and may include directors who subsequently resigned (see para.
+27 below).
 It would not include a director appointed after the commencement of insolvency proceedings.